deyzi-the-youtuber/lunaris/README.md

 After installing, run 'make', and the kernel image will be built.\
 To get kernel symbols working, go into any file of the C source files, make a small change, then revert the change, and recompile. \
 This should allow kernel symbols to be used in the kernel.

+## How to run Lunaris
+To emulate Lunaris, run 'make grub' to update the disk with the compiled kernel.
+After, run 'make qemu'.

+## Compiling the user-space binaries
+To compile the user-space binaries, go to /user/libc, and run 'make'.

 ## Licensing
 Lunaris is licensed under the GNU General Public License version 2.
 For more information, see LICENSE.